-- Desk research skills into business and management issues, either individually or as part of a team for projects/dissertations/presentations
+- apply desk research skills into business and management issues, either individually or as part of a team for projects/dissertations/presentations.

-- Interpersonal skills of effective listening, negotiating, persuasion, considering alternative perspectives
+- demonstrate interpersonal skills of effective listening, negotiating, persuasion, considering alternative perspectives.

-- Problem solving skills, such as identifying, formulating and solving business problems at a strategic level
+- utilise problem solving skills, such as identifying, formulating and solving business problems at a strategic level.

-- Effective communication skills utilising a range of media which are widely used in business
+- demonstrate effective communication skills utilising a range of media which are widely used in business.

-- Self-reflection and criticality including self-awareness, openness and sensitivity to diversity in terms of people, cultures, business and management issues
+- self-reflect, including self-awareness, openness and sensitivity to diversity in terms of people, cultures, business and management issues.

-- Self-management skills in terms of time, planning, self-starting and independent learning
+- apply self-management skills in terms of time, planning, self-starting and independent learning.

-- The ability to present and defend complex arguments based on multidisciplinary analysis and multiple kinds of evidence
+- present and defend complex arguments based on multidisciplinary analysis and multiple kinds of evidence.

 - apply collaboration skills in multicultural teams.